-A large body of ethno-historical, experimental and observational evidence support the predictions derived from the collective brain.
-For example, by combining U.S. patent data with Census data from 1880 to 1940, Winkler et. al. (Winkler et al., n.d.) show not only that more populous counties produce more innovations per capita but that this effect further increases in more cognitively diverse counties.
-Here, the results hold whether "innovations" are measured using (1) simply patents, (2) citations per patent, (3) breakthrough patents or (4) a textual measure of patent quality based on the introduction of novel concepts.
-As a proxy for cognitive diversity, the authors used surnames, which capture variation in cultural background, family traditions and occupational differences, among other elements of diversity.
+A large body of ethnohistorical, experimental, and observational evidence supports the predictions derived from the collective brain.
+For example, by combining U.S. patent data with Census data from 1880 to 1940, Winkler et al. (n.d.) show not only that more populous counties produce more innovations per capita but that this effect further increases in more cognitively diverse counties.
+Here, the results hold whether "innovations" are measured using (1) simply patents per capita or (3) breakthrough patents per capita derived by analyzing the introduction of novel concepts.
+As a proxy for cognitive diversity, the authors used surnames, showing how they capture variation in cultural background, family traditions, and occupational differences, among other elements of diversity.
 To confirm that the effects are driven by diversity, the authors compare people with the same surname who live in counties with varying levels of diversity.
 The results show that bearers of the same surname are more innovative-produce more patents-when they live in more diverse counties.

-To go beyond these correlational results, Winkler and colleagues also identify quasi-experimental random variation by looking at the effects of immigration.
-For idiosyncratic reasons, such as famines in Eurasia and the laying of railroad tracks near some towns (but not others), immigrants are more likely to arrive in some U.S. counties over others.
-The results reveal that immigration drives innovation by increasing a counties cognitive (surname) diversity.
+To go beyond these correlational results, Winkler and colleagues also identify quasiexperimental random variation by looking at the effects of immigration.
+For idiosyncratic reasons, such as famines in Eurasia and the laying of railroad tracks near some American towns (but not others), immigrants are more likely to arrive in some U.S. counties over others in ways that vary over time.
+The results reveal that immigration drives innovation by increasing a county's cognitive (surname) diversity.
 Notably, larger inflows of immigrants increase the patenting activity of native-born individuals in these counties, making them more creative.
-These results confirm, and inform, a growing body of evidence showing how immigration has propelled innovation over U.S. history and that this has consistently increased the innovativeness of native-born Americans (Akcigit et al., 2017; Burchardi et al., 2021; Nunn et al., 2017; Sequeira et al., 2020).
+These results confirm, and inform, a growing body of evidence showing how immigration has propelled innovation over U.S. history and that this has consistently increased the innovativeness of native-born Americans (Akcigit, Grigsby, & Nicholas, 2017; Burchardi et al., 2021; Nunn, Qian, & Sequeira, 2017; Sequeira, Nunn, & Qian, 2020).

 The powerful effects of immigration on innovation were starkly observed with the enactment of the Johnson-Reed Act (1924), which limited immigration from Eastern and Southern Europe (Moser & San, 2020).
-After 1924, patenting dropped by two-thirds across the 36 fields in which Eastern Europeans had made contributions prior to 1924-fields like radiation, radio and polymers.
+After 1924, patenting dropped by two-thirds across the 36 fields in which Eastern Europeans had made contributions prior to 1924-fields like radiation, radio, and polymers.
 Without this influx of new ideas, native-born Americans became less creative, experiencing a 62% decline in patenting.
-A decade after President Johnson had ended these quotas in 1964, U.S. innovation was now again fueled by immigrants coming from Mexico, China, Vietnam and the Philippines(Burchardi et al., 2019).
+A decade after President Johnson had ended these quotas in 1964, U.S. innovation was again fueled by immigrants coming from Mexico, China, Vietnam, and the Philippines (Burchardi, Chaney, & Hassan, 2019).

-The collective brain makes sense of another well-established pattern: larger U.S. cities and more interconnected counties-via transportation infrastructure-produce disproportionately more innovations per capita (Bettencourt et al., 2007, 2010).
+The collective brain makes sense of another well-established pattern: larger U.S. cities and more interconnected counties-via transportation infrastructure-produce disproportionately more innovations per capita (Bettencourt, Lobo, & Strumsky, 2007, 2010).
 The rate of patenting per person in U.S. counties doubles in the two decades after the arrival of train lines, wiring these counties into America's collective brain (Perlman, n.d.).